tlswg/tls13-spec/draft-ietf-tls-tls13.md

 indicated supported pairs, then it SHOULD continue the handshake by sending the client a certificate chain of its choice that may include algorithms that are not known to be supported by the client.
-This fallback chain MAY use the deprecated SHA hash algorithms, SHA-1 or SHA-224.
+This fallback chain MAY use the deprecated SHA-1 hash algorithm.
 If the client cannot construct an acceptable chain using the provided certificates and decides to abort the handshake, then it MUST send an "unsupported_certificate" alert message and close the connection.